Programme: Full-time MBA, 1995

 How would you describe your overall experience and what was the most rewarding aspect of the MBA?

 The Cass MBA programme, living and studying in the “square mile” in the heart of the financial district in London, was absolutely fantastic.
 The professors, the experience of working in a dynamic and progressive environment accelerated the learning.
 The knowledge that I gained in class and from my cohort was world-class.
 The friendships that I built then are still on going after 2 decades.
+Now being part of University of London network, that network has grown significantly.
+I visited Cass last year after 20 years and the welcome was phenomenal.

 What advice would you give to a prospective student thinking of doing an MBA at Cass?

-If you are looking for a well-recognised, FT-ranked business school with a strong reputation, global alumni network and a great learning environment, look no further than Cass.
+If you are looking for a well-recognized, triple accredited, FT-ranked business school with a strong reputation, global alumni network and a great learning environment, look no further than Cass.
 The quality of the education, collaborative environment, peers, strategic thinking and management will only add to your skills and experience.
 In 1995, while at Cass, I was a management consultant for a global IT services company working for a Cass alumni, there I was able to use my engineering and management skills, to work on a strategic plan for “Secure Payment Systems over the Internet” – now commonly referred to as e-Commerce.
 Cass provided me the platform to work on something so cutting edge and well before it’s time.